2017 Young Eagles® Raffle Rules

 - Winning Chances.
 A maximum of 1,500 Certificates will be sold.
 Each Certificate represents one chance to win one of the three prizes.
-You may enter as many times as you’d like.
+You may enter as many times as you wish.
 Chances of winning a prize depend on the number of eligible Certificates sold.

 - Drawing.
-Winners will be determined by a random drawing of all the eligible Certificates received by 12:00 Noon on Sunday, July 31, 2016, the entry deadline.
-The drawing will be held at 3:00 p.m. on Sunday, July 31, 2016, at the AirVenture Welcome Center, EAA AirVenture Oshkosh, 3000 Poberezny Road, Oshkosh, WI.
+Winners will be determined by a random drawing of all the eligible Certificates received by EAA by 12:00 Noon on Sunday, July 30, 2017.
+The drawing will be held at 3:00 p.m. on Sunday, July 30, 2017, at the AirVenture Welcome Center, EAA AirVenture Oshkosh, 3000 Poberezny Road, Oshkosh, WI.
 The entrant need not be present to win a prize.
-Certificates will be held at the EAA Aviation Center.
+EAA’s portion of all Certificates will be held for one (1) year at the EAA Aviation Center.
 Certificate holders who wish to view the drawing may obtain free admission to the AirVenture grounds one hour prior to the drawing, starting at 2:00 p.m.
 You must have proof of Raffle Certificate purchase.
 Any questions or problems gaining admission should be directed to EAA Membership at 920-426-5912.

 - Winners.
-The winners will be notified in person, if present, otherwise by telephone, e-mail, or by mail based on the information received on the Certificate registration form.
-The winners’ names will be available to all media and will be available at the offices of EAA and listed on EAA’s web site: www.airventure.org/raffle.
-To receive the winners’ names by mail, send a stamped, self-addressed envelope to EAA Young Eagles Raffle, PO Box 3086, Oshkosh, WI 54903.
-Each prize winner agrees to allow EAA to use his or her photo, name, and likeness, and any statements made regarding the prize for advertising or publicity purposes without compensation or prior approval.
+The Winners will be notified in person, if present, otherwise by telephone, e-mail, or by U.S. Postal Service mail based on the information received on the Certificate registration form.
+The Winners’ names will be available to all media and will be available at the offices of EAA and listed on EAA’s web site: http://www.EAA.org/YERaffle, no later than September 29, 2017.
+To receive the Winners’ names by mail, send a stamped, self-addressed envelope to EAA Young Eagles Raffle, PO Box 3086, Oshkosh, WI 54903.
+Each prize Winner agrees to allow EAA to use his or her photo, name, and likeness, and any statements made regarding the prize for advertising or publicity purposes, without compensation or prior approval.
 Winners may be required to complete and return an affidavit of eligibility and liability release.
-Upon failure to do so if requested or failure to comply with these rules and/or to make arrangements to claim the prize within thirty (30) days of notification, the prize will be forfeited.
+Upon failure to do so if requested or failure to comply with these rules and/or to make arrangements to claim the prize within fourteen (14) days of notification, the prize will be forfeited.

 - Awarding of Prize.
 More than one name may be listed on a registration form, but the first name listed on the winning Certificate shall be deemed to be the Winner.
-A social security number must be provided, and it must be that of the Winner.
+A social security number (or equivalent for a non-U.S. Winner) must be provided, and it must be that of the Winner.
 Delivery of prize shall be made solely to the Winner.
 It is the sole responsibility of the Winner in a multiple party entry to allocate any such prize among the participants in such multiple party entry.
-Winners are solely responsible for all applicable taxes, licenses, registration fees, and any transportation or shipping fees.
-EAA is required to collect applicable federal income taxes, based on the Approximate Retail Value of the prize, net of ticket cost, from US winners of prizes valued at $5,000 or more.
+Winners are solely responsible for all applicable taxes, licenses, registration fees imposed by any applicable governmental authority, and any transportation or shipping fees.
+EAA is required to collect applicable U.S. Federal income taxes, based on the Approximate Retail Value of the prize, net of ticket cost, from U.S. winners of prizes valued at $5,000 or more, before the Winner may take possession of his or her prize.
 EAA will report to the IRS any awarded prize valued at more than $600.